25/8/20 - updated with restaurant launch date

-The idea was to serve up a menu marrying European and Korean influence.
+The idea is to serve up a menu marrying European and Korean influence.
 "The core elements of our menu are European," says Park.
 "But we add a Korean touch that makes the dish deeply personal, and quite different to anything that London currently offers.”
-And that's still the plan for when restaurants can reopen.

 Dishes could include:

 - Savoury daikon tarte tatin

 For anyone who's been obsessing (as we have) about beautiful tableware during the lockdown, they'll be sourcing handmade ceramics direct from Korean artisans with every dish presented on a specific, hand-made piece.

 The wine list, incidentally, will be by Keeling Andrew & Co (the fine wine distributor launched by the co-founders of Noble Rot) so that sounds promising too.

 The plans are to keep the grocer going too.
 The restaurant will open in the evening and the shop remains a daytime endeavour.
 To that end they'll be selling some of their key products, including kimchi made to an old family recipe and Jangajji - Korean pickled vegetables, for which they're using local, seasonal vegetables and preserving them in traditional Korean stone pots.
 They both sound well worth a trip down to Bermondsey to stock up.